Yavuz Yapıcıoğlu: Crimes

 After another arrest, Bakırköy Psychiatric Hospital again found him to have diminished responsibility.
 He stayed in a mental hospital for treatment lasting about one year.
 Following his release, he continued with his murders.
 He killed three people and injured two more severely with a screwdriver in Çorlu.
-Late at night, he went first to the Çorluspor facility, and murdered nightman Hüseyin Yumruk with a screwdriver.
+Late at night, he went first to the Çorluspor facility and murdered nightman Hüseyin Yumruk with a screwdriver.
 Then, he skewered Özcan Karagözoğlu in an industrial zone.
 Finally, he killed Şakir Temüriçi, whom he met on the street.
 He threw the bodies in a hole.
-In the early morning hours, he went in Tonguçlar Mosque, wounded the imam, Salih Baş, in his neck with a screwdriver, and escaped.
+In the early morning hours, he went to Tonguçlar Mosque, wounded the imam, Salih Baş, in his neck with a screwdriver, and escaped.

-He was apprehended on December 24, 2002, and the court ordered his mental examination by the legal medicine institute, which certified in April 2003 that Yapıcıoğlu was fully criminally liable for offences he committed.
+He was apprehended on 24 December 2002, and the court ordered his mental examination by the legal medicine institute, which certified in April 2003 that Yapıcıoğlu was fully criminally liable for offences he committed.
 The report stated further that he simulated mental disorder.
 He was detained in the Tekirdağ Prison.

-During his trial in Tekirdağ on December 25, 2002, he admitted that he can normally speak well and do good, but he sometimes experiences loss of feeling time and place.
+During his trial in Tekirdağ on 25 December 2002, he admitted that he can normally speak well and do good, but he sometimes experiences loss of feeling time and place.
 He added that his killings took place during such episodes.

 Immediately after his arrest, his brother Yıldır Yapıcıoğlu stated in an interview with a newspaper that Yavuz Yapıcıoğlu is responsible also for the unsolved so-called Avcılar murders.
 He added that his brother had assaulted and raped women because he hated women due to his unsuccessful marriage.
 According to Yıldır Yapıcıoğlu, Yavuz confessed to other killings to him.
 He said he knew of three more unsolved murders in Istanbul, three in Adana, and two in Ankara, as well as the killing of a soldier.
-According to his brother, Yavuz Yapıcıoğlu, who was nicknamed "The Screwdriver Killer", has killed more than forty people, of whom only 18 were identified.
+According to his brother, Yavuz Yapıcıoğlu, who was nicknamed "The Screwdriver Killer", has killed more than 40 people, of whom only 18 were identified.
 He is believed to be the serial killer with the highest known victim count in Turkey.